ansible-collections/ansible-inclusion/README.md

 ## Review process

 1. Choose a review request from the [New collection reviews](https://github.com/ansible-collections/ansible-inclusion/discussions/categories/new-collection-reviews) or [Second review needed](https://github.com/ansible-collections/ansible-inclusion/discussions/categories/second-review-needed) categories.
-Give a much higher priority to collections whose maintainers reviewed someone else's collection (see discussion descriptions for this information).
+Give a higher priority to collections whose maintainers reviewed someone else's collection (see discussion descriptions for this information).
 2. Copy the [Review checklist](https://github.com/ansible-collections/overview/blob/main/collection_checklist.md) into the request.
 3. Go through the checklist:
   * Mark bullet points as complete when a collection satisfies the requirements.